 Curtis E. Osceola

 Curtis E. Osceola is currently an Associate at The Moskowitz Law Firm.
-Curtis worked as a Law Clerk at the Firm before accepting an offer to be an Associate after recently passing the Florida Bar.
+Curtis worked as a Law Clerk at the Firm before accepting an offer to be an Associate, pending his admission to the Florida Bar.

 Curtis has worked as a Research Assistant for Professor Sergio Campos at the University of Miami.
 His research was concentrated on mass tort litigation and discovery in toxic tort and securities litigation.
 Before that, Curtis worked as a judicial intern for the Honorable Victor J. Wolski at the Court of Federal Claims in Washington, D.C.

 Curtis is a member of the Miccosukee Tribe of Indians of Florida and is the first member of his tribe to attend law school.
 He attended the University of Miami (B.B.A., 2014) for his undergraduate education where he was a member of the School of Business' honor society, the Hyperion Council.
 After working for a year at his Tribe's gaming facility as a Business Analyst and Slot Director, Curtis attended the University of Miami School of Law (J.D., 2018).
 At Miami, Curtis was a member of the Charles C. Papy Moot Court Board and served on their Appeals Committee.
 Curtis was also a Litigation Skills Fellow where he worked alongside Miami's top litigators to develop students' trial advocacy skills.

 Curtis has an interest in pro bono criminal defense.
 During his time at Miami, Curtis logged 380 hours of pro bono work in the University of Miami's HOPE program and strives to continue giving back to indigent and at-risk members of our community.

 University of Miami School of Law, J.D., 2018